What exactly happens at Pinterest's annual 'Knit Con'?

 Pinterest employees, for example, kicked off their shoes and donned red wraps to learn hula dancing, covered their hands in flour to learn how to toss pizza dough, and listened to the company's Head of Inclusion and Diversity, Candice Morgan, divulge how best to manage uncomfortable conversations — among many other choices.

-Pinterest co-founder and Chief Operating Officer Evan Sharp, a former Facebook product designer and architect, says Knit Con is far from the only thing that sets Pinterest apart from other tech companies.
+Pinterest co-founder Evan Sharp, a former Facebook product designer and architect, says Knit Con is far from the only thing that sets Pinterest apart from other tech companies.
 In fact, he hopes Pinterest can be an example for technology playing a healthier role in peoples' lives.

 "Pinterest is about you.
 We are focusing on helping individual people discover and do the things that they love.
 That phrase 'connecting,' is kind of Valley language, right?
 'Connecting this, connecting that,'" said Sharp, referring to Silicon Valley.
 "What I want Pinterest to be is a place for people to reconnect with their own ambitions, their own tastes, their own dreams."